Add Standalone Health Checks

 Solution

 Use .addHealthCheck() on the daemon chain in setupMain().
 Each health check has an ID, a ready function that returns a result, and a requires array specifying which daemons must be running first.
-The check function typically execs a CLI command or calls an API to assess the condition.
+The check function typically execs a CLf1040sdI command or calls an API to assess the condition.
+Return result: 'loading' with a progress message for ongoing work (e.g. syncing), result: 'success' when complete, or result: 'disabled' when the check doesn’t apply.
 Health check IDs are what dependency packages reference in their healthChecks array — a dependent service can require that your sync progress check passes before it considers your service ready.

 Examples

-See startos/main.ts in: bitcoin-core (sync progress, I2P, Tor, clearnet reachability), lnd (sync progress, reachability), cln (sync status), electrs (sync progress), fulcrum (sync progress), monerod (sync progress), mempool (sync), btcpayserver (UTXO sync), synapse (admin interface)
+See startos/main.ts in: bitcoin-core (sync progress with trigger, I2P, Tor, clearnet reachability), lnd (sync progress, reachability), cln (sync status), electrs (sync progress), fulcrum (sync progress), monerod (sync progress), mempool (sync), btcpayserver (UTXO sync), synapse (admin interface)